MechanicalRock/mechanicalrock.github.io/_posts/2019-09-26-aws-waf-association-with-api-gateway.markdown

 ```

 ### Common gotchas
-The errors I encountered from deploying my stack were not very helpful, I would get tons of null error responses.
+The errors I encountered when deploying the stack were not very helpful, I would get tons of null error responses.
 * YAML indentation
 * Formatting your api gateway arn.
 This should look like:
 ```yml